Elections and Register to Vote

 Changing your Name on the Electoral Register

 If you wish to make any change to your details on the Electoral Register due to marriage or any other reason, contact us on 01702 215010.
 We will then send you the appropriate form to complete.

 There are two registers.
 Why?

-Using information received from the public, registration officers keep two registers – the electoral register and the open register.
+Using information received from the public, our registration officers keep two registers:

 The electoral register